A Betta hendra? What’s one of those?! – Okay, whew! Glad you asked! So it’s not just me that had never heard of this species?

 All of this time, the male will focus on maintaining the nest, ensuring no eggs fall and that they’re protected and guarded at all times.

-Despite this quirky way of breeding, Betta Hendra is still capable of breeding with other Betta species.
+Despite this quirky way of breeding, Betta hendra are still capable of breeding with other betta species.

-Due to their carnivorous nature, Betta Hendra thrives on a diet of live foods, such as daphnias, brine shrimp, and blackworms.
+Due to their carnivorous nature, Betta hendra thrive on a diet of live foods, such as daphnias, brine shrimp, and blackworms.